docarray/docarray/docs/user_guide/storing/index_elastic.md

 To peform a vector search, you need to specify a `search_field`.
 This is the field that serves as the basis of comparison between your query and the documents in the Document Index.

-In this particular example you only have one field (`tensor`) that is a vector, so you can trivially choose that one.
+In this example you only have one field (`tensor`) that is a vector, so you can trivially choose that one.
 In general, you could have multiple fields of type `NdArray` or `TorchTensor` or `TensorFlowTensor`, and you can choose which one to use for the search.